FedericoButori/Mazes/README.md

 Lastly, since, as I said, I'm learning, any comment or correction will be very happily accepted, so feel free to comment!

-Happy reading, and if you too are starting, good luck!
+Happy reading, and if you too are getting started with python, good luck!